libdither/libdither/research/disp/extending-the-type-hierarchy.md

 [x y] y : ([.]
 [T T] T) ([T] T)
 ```

-A neet thing to note here is that `Bool` is just the type of binary expressions.
+A neat thing to note here is that `Bool` is just the type of binary expressions.
 Functions that take two of some type and return another of term of the same type.
 Thus:
 `set BinaryExpr [x x] x`